This is a translation of the original English documentation page. Help us make it better.

 Configuring Zabbix agent

-sudo vi /etc/zabbix/zabbix_agentd.conf
+sudo vi /usr/local/etc/zabbix_agentd.conf

 Hostname=Remote host

-4. Restart Zabbix agent.
+4. Restart Zabbix agent:

 systemctl restart zabbix-agent